 As a result, the approach of organisations involved in standards definition needs to take that reality of ongoing change and coexistence into account.
 I would expect the ICC DSI to produce a neutral infrastructure-independent approach enabling maximum inclusion and interoperability for the users of Digital Trade Documents and Standards.

-01 Why does this Interoperability have to be an inherent part of the Digital Standards approach?
+Why does this Interoperability have to be an inherent part of the Digital Standards approach?
 I am sure middleware vendors can start building connectors and translators between all the platforms.
 Unnecessary and would only increase cost.
 To go down that route, there are simply too many participants to a document flow at a global level across all industries, i.e. financial institutions, importers, exporters, logistics infrastructure and services providers, insurance companies, customs, government bodies, inspection agencies etc. If a physical document is replaced with a digital record, you would have to onboard all those parties onto the same platform to manage the lifecycle and the ownership of that document, because you can only apply security and procedures based on the participant’s identity.
 That is unrealistic.
+We must define a solution whereby users can participate in digital documentary flows based on their Digital Identity not based on their access to specific platforms.

 That is the exact reason why the existing platforms, which require a governance structure, legal framework, operational and managerial model of the technical infrastructure, are finding it difficult to create critical mass and offer a full solution also covering Trade document flows.
 They often have to rely on and align with partners for missing functionality in this area, e.g. eBL solution providers.
 This creates a dependency from a commercial, technology and business strategy point of view in providing end users with an integrated offering.